mBartoldus/fourier/README.md

 inverseFourier({ imaginary, sampleRate: 4 })
 // returns [-1, -1, 1, 1]

+// if the sampleRate is not specified,
-inverseFourier({ imaginary })
+// the function will return an array of length 100. inverseFourier({ imaginary })
 // returns [-1, -1, -1, -1, -1, -1, -1, ...]
 ```